DREAMassets-org/DREAMassets/README.md

 screen
 ```

 1. If the PI is collecting data, connecting to the screen should show you some data.
-You can use Ctrl+C to kill that process
+You can use Ctrl+C to kill that process and exit the screen
-1. Update the code ( `git pull` )
+1. Update the code ( `cd ble_sniffing/; git pull` )
 1. restart the collection process

 ```